-Create blocks no longer than 660 feet in length.
-In urban settings (dense housing, centers and corridors, downtown, or commercial), strive to create short blocks that foster circulation.
+- The layout of new streets should consider future extensions of public roads and utilities into adjacent undeveloped parcels. - Create blocks no longer than 660 feet in length.
+In urban settings (dense housing, centers and corridors, downtown, or commercial), strive to create short blocks that foster circulation. - If topography, surrounding development patterns or other constraints make it impossible to meet the 660' block length, the City Engineer may approve a longer length if the total

-- While rare; when opportunities arise (in the built environment) retrofit areas of the city with existing blocks longer than 660 feet in length with, at minimum, walking and bicycling connections.
-See Figure 7 for an example. - When retrofitting areas of the city to create greater connectivity; utilities, emergency access, and maintenance access should be reviewed.
+- perimeter of the block is less than 2000 feet.
+In these situations, pedestrian connections should still be provided at 660 feet or less. - While rare; when opportunities arise (in the built environment) retrofit areas of the city with existing blocks longer than 660 feet in length with, at minimum, walking and bicycling connections.
+See Figure 17 for an example. - When retrofitting areas of the city to create greater connectivity; utilities, emergency access, and maintenance access should be reviewed.